Prerequisites for Club Trips

 Contact Information for Club Events

-In the event of any incident, it can be essential to have a contact number for each paddler and also emergency contact details.
+In the event of any incident, it is very helpful to have a contact number for each paddler and also emergency contact details.
 In the wider paddling community, a number of incidents have arisen in the past where the group has become separated and the rescue has been hampered because it has been unclear whether all paddlers were off the water.
 Shared contact details within the group helps avoid this situation.
 In the event of illness or injury, emergency contact numbers can also be useful.
-Members do provide such details at annual membership renewal, but they may not be appropriate to a particular day’s paddling, or may have changed.
+Members do provide such details at annual membership renewal, but these records are not immediately available to leaders, and they may not be appropriate to a particular day’s paddling, or may have changed.

-All Club trips are now booked through WebCollect, which ensures that coaches and leaders have an up-to-date list of contact details for participants for every trip or event.
+All Club trips are now booked through WebCollect, which ensures that coaches and leaders have an up-to-date list of contact details for participants for every trip or event, this is governed by the Club’s trips policy.
 It is up to participants to ensure, when booking, that the contact information they provide is correct.
 Participants will also be asked a simple yes/no question as to whether or not they have any medical conditions which may affect their paddling; this will highlight any potential issues to the coach/leader, but it is the responsibility of the participant to ensure that the coach/leader is aware of the details of their condition.
 The coach, leader or event organiser will destroy any locally held copies of that information once the event is over.